Panzer-Jack/easy-live2d/README.md

           // Play voice
           live2DSprite.playVoice({
             voicePath: '/Resources/Huusya/voice/test.wav',
-            immediate: true // Whether to play immediately: default is true, will stop current playing voice and play new voice immediately
+            immediate: true // Whether to play immediately: default is true, will stop the currently playing sound and immediately play the new sound
           })
         }, 10000)